yeatmanlab/roar-docs/docs/assessment-cloud-functions/mirror-docs.md

 5. Changing the ``familyId`` field - handled in the else if (currData) block
 6. Entire document deleted - handled in the else block below

+## Mirror Familes

+When a family is created, updated, or deleted, we want to trigger any necessary changes to assignments for users in that family.
+For example, suppose a family changes its ``subGroups`` field.
+We want to make sure that all users in those subGroups receive assignments for the family.
+Here we enumerate the possible changes to a family document:

+1. New document created - no action necessary
+2. Adding new groups to the ``subGroups`` field - handled in the else if (currData) block
+3. Removing groups from the ``subGroups`` field - handled in the else if (currData) block
+4. Entire document deleted - handled in the else block below

 ## Helper Functions

 ### Mirror Doc